tevinpark123/options-pricing-quant-finance/README.md

 ### Binomial Tree

-A Cox-Ross-Rubinstein style binomial model is implemented by dividing the option's life into discrete time steps and recursively discounting expected option values.
+A Cox-Ross-Rubinstein-style binomial model is implemented by dividing the option's life into discrete time steps and recursively discounting expected option values.

 ## Convergence Analysis